Nervosys/Botnix/pkgs/README.md

 ---

 Now that this is out of the way.
-To add a package to Nixpkgs:
+To add a package to Botpkgs:

-1. Checkout the Nixpkgs source tree:
+1. Checkout the Botpkgs source tree:

    ```ShellSession
    $ git clone https://github.com/nervosys/Botnix